How much can you borrow as a contractor

 Each application is assessed on an individual basis, but the broad criteria is as follows:

 - - There must be a current contract in place

 - - Continuity should be provable in the type of work being done

 - - Borrowers new to contracting are acceptable

 - - Income can be defined via annualised contract rate

 Why should I choose Contractor Mortgages Made Easy?

-Contractor Mortgages Made Easy pioneered dialogue with lenders to explain that contractors should not be deemed a high risk for lending.
+We pioneered dialogue with lenders to explain that contractors should not be deemed a high risk for lending.
 This resulted in bespoke underwriting for contractors, where the gross contract income and career experience were deemed more relevant than the payment vehicle of the contractor.
 The advice given to our clients is completely impartial and we have access to the whole of the market.
 Furthermore, we have an agreed process with banks where we can extract feedback from decision makers, regarding the strength and likelihood of success of individual contractor applications.
-This will help avoid a failed mortgage application based upon earnings, as only relevant lenders providing positive feedback are considered.
-A failed application with another lender can hinder a potentially successful application elsewhere.
-We are all too familiar with this frustration and can position your situation with the lender so that they do not discriminate against you for being a contractor.
+This will help avoid a failed mortgage application based upon earnings.
+A failed application with one lender can hinder a successful outcome with other lenders.
+We are all too familiar with this frustration and can position your situation so that they do not discriminate against you for being a contractor.